 At Thomson Geer, we understand the importance of giving back to our community.
-This involves helping to ensure that all members of the community have fair access to legal representation/advice.
-In line with this objective, we actively seek opportunities to provide support for worthwhile causes.
+This involves helping to ensure that all members of that community have access to legal representation and advice, and seeking opportunities to provide support for worthwhile causes.

-One of the initiatives our firm is committed to is the provision of pro bono legal advice to marginalised and disadvantaged groups across the States in which we operate.
-We have an established pro bono program, with dedicated senior lawyers in each of our offices who take ownership of this program.
+An initiative our firm is committed to is the provision of pro bono legal advice to marginalised and disadvantaged groups across the States in which we operate.

 - St Vincent’s Hospital

-The firm also regularly works with a number of structured pro bono referral programs (list is not exhaustive):
+The firm also works with a number of structured pro bono referral programs such as (this list is not exhaustive):